Shyan-spec/duck-hunt-emulator-game/PROPOSAL.md

 ```
 1) Define the required variables used to track the state of the game
     1a) a varible that actally start the game so the player is prepared
-    1a) create a variable that creates the pixel board
     2b) create a variable that keeps track of score
     3c) create a variable that keeps track of hit boxes left
     4d) keeps track of how many shots the player has left